CSUN-SeniorDesign/sandbox-worms-blog/content/article/marksblogweek11.md

 I have made a VM running Ubuntu 16.04.
 I now have bind installed and will start setting up the named.conf.
 The main idea for next week is to duplicate the services on the current systems Firewall A and B.

 I spoke with Professor Weigley and he has just received 2 replacement machines for firewall A and B.  The hardware for both machines is identical.
 The old machines are not identical.
-When we have the new systems looking correct we will bring down the old systems.
+When we have the new systems looking correct we will bring down the old systems..